GeorgeNeocleous/pokeview-backend0/README.md

 ### "cors": "^2.8.5"
 - Is used to restrict what ports can request data from the server.
+- cors code was commented out because I think it may have been restricting me in testing but I didn't have time to troubleshoot.

 ### "dotenv": "^16.4.7"
 - Allows the app to use a dotenv file to store, abstract and use sensitive data from the .env file.